-Shaun Alexander was drafted by the Seattle Seahawks in 2000 is a first-round, 19th overall pick after spending his college career with the Alabama Crimson Tide.
+The Seattle Seahawks drafted Shaun Alexander in 2000 is a first-round, 19th overall pick after spending his college career with the Alabama Crimson Tide.

-The running back had a great, but yet relatively short NFL career spending 8 seasons in Seattle, then moved to the Washington Redskins for less than a season before eventually retiring in 2008.
+The running back had a great yet relatively short NFL career spending 8 seasons in Seattle, then moved to the Washington Redskins for less than a season before eventually retiring in 2008.

-Alexander played in 3 Pro Bowls and was named NFL MVP in 2005, as well as leading the league in rushing yards once and rushing touchdowns twice in his career.
+Alexander played in 3 Pro Bowls and was named NFL MVP in 2005, leading the league in rushing yards once and rushing touchdowns twice in his career.

 2000 Shaun Alexander SP Authentic RC #140

-This very popular set sees a design that splits opinion for this particular card.
-It features Alexander with the ball in the middle on a blue background which is surrounded by a thick white irregular border.
+This trendy set sees a design that splits opinions for this particular card.
+It features Alexander with the ball in the middle on a blue background surrounded by a thick white irregular border.

 2000 Shaun Alexander Topps Chrome RC #241

-As always with Topps, there is something for everyone, from the relatively cheap base version to the limited run parallels that will cost you a lot more.
+As always with Topps, there is something for everyone, from the relatively cheap base version to the limited-run parallels that will cost you much more.

 2000 Shaun Alexander Upper Deck Gold Reserve RC #209

-This card features Alexander with a ball in hand, running in a blue Seahawk uniform set on a golden background that is bordered left and right by white strips.
+This card features Alexander with a ball in hand, running in a blue Seahawk uniform set on a golden background bordered left and right by white strips.

 Shaun Alexander Rookie Card Value

-The race for the most expensive Alexander RC is pretty tight; between the 2000 SP Authentic, Shaun Alexander RC, and the 2000 Upper Deck Graded Shaun Alexander RC #157.
+The race for the most expensive Alexander RC is tight, between the 2000 SP Authentic, Shaun Alexander RC, and the 2000 Upper Deck Graded Shaun Alexander RC #157.

 The 2000 Shaun Alexander SP Authentic RC #140 is one of the top 3 Alexander rookie cards when it comes to value as well

-If you are looking to purchase a Shaun Alexander RC and would like advice in regards to the purchase please email us at firstname.lastname@example.org or holla at us on the Facebook Gold Card Auctions Page.
+If you are looking to purchase a Shaun Alexander RC and would like advice regarding the purchase, please email us at email@example.com or holla at us on the Facebook Gold Card Auctions Page.

 - 2000 SP Authentic RC #140